Core Classlist Requirements

 1. Sport Breed Classes.

-The show must offer at least ONE of the following classes: Thoroughbreds; Thoroughbred/Standardbreds; Standardbreds; Warmbloods; Trakehner; Irish Draft; Oldenburg; Hanoverian; Holsteiner; Cleveland Bay; Dutch Warmblood; Swedish Warmblood; Ahkal Teke; Sport Type Ponies; American Sporthorse*; and/or Other Sport type
+The show may offer at least ONE of the following classes: Thoroughbreds; Thoroughbred/Standardbreds; Standardbreds; Warmbloods; Trakehner; Irish Draft; Oldenburg; Hanoverian; Holsteiner; Cleveland Bay; Dutch Warmblood; Swedish Warmblood; Ahkal Teke; Sport Type Ponies; American Sporthorse*; and/or Other Sport type

 * Includes sport type horses of any breed, but these horses may not ALSO show in their respective breed class.
-Examples: Paint Sport, Appaloosa Sport, etc.

 2. Light Breed Classes.

-The show must offer at least THREE of the following: Arabian; Arabians/Part Arabians; National Show Horse; Morgan; American Saddlebred; Tennessee Walking Horse; Missouri Fox Trotter; Rocky Mountain Horse; Spanish Breeds;American Gaited Breeds*; Other Light Type**.
+The show may offer at least THREE of the following: Arabian; Arabians/Part Arabians; National Show Horse; Morgan; American Saddlebred; Tennessee Walking Horse; Missouri Fox Trotter; Rocky Mountain Horse; Spanish Breeds;American Gaited Breeds*; Other Light Type**.

 * includes ASB, TWH, RMH, MFT, etc., if these breeds are not offered separately;